Police: One victim shot in Southeast Fresno

 FRESNO, Calif.
-(KSEE) — Police are investigating a shooting in Southwest Fresno on Friday night.
+(KGPE) — Police are investigating a shooting in Southwest Fresno on Friday night.

 Police say they responded to an alley near Thomas Avenue and 2nd Street at around 9 p.m and located a gunshot victim.